 Lex Hirst (Australian)

-Lex Hirst is the Publisher at social purpose publishing house Pantera Press.
-A former director of the National Young Writers' Festival and the Junkee Junket Unconference, she's always on the lookout for exciting new voices, great storytelling and books that spark conversation, imagination and change.
+Lex Hirst is the publisher at social-purpose publishing house Pantera Press.
+A former editor and festival director, she's always on the lookout for strong voices, great storytelling, big ideas and books that spark conversation, imagination and change.